Rainer Hildebrandt

-Rainer Hildebrandt (December 14, 1914, in Stuttgart – January 9, 2004, in Berlin) was a German anti-communist resistance fighter, historian and founder of the Checkpoint Charlie Museum.
+Rainer Hildebrandt (December 14, 1914 – January 9, 2004) was a German anti-communist resistance fighter, historian and founder of the Checkpoint Charlie Museum.
 He was involved in the resistance to the communist regime of the Soviet occupation zone since the 1940s, as a member of the Kampfgruppe gegen Unmenschlichkeit.

 Early life

 Rainer Hildebrandt, son of the art historian Hans Hildebrandt and the painter Lily Hildebrandt, studied physics in Berlin, later philosophy and sociology at the Faculty of Foreign Studies, and earned his doctorate under Franz Rupp on a topic in psychology.
 At his university, a lively circle of resistant lecturers and students gathered from 1939/40 on.
 Among them were Harro Schulze-Boysen and Horst Heilmann as well as the professor Albrecht Haushofer and the student Rainer Hildebrandt.
 He had contact with the wider circle of the July 20, 1944, conspirators and was a member of the Haushofer circle: "A long look goes out to the companions.
 I lost my best friends, Albrecht Haushofer and Horst Heilmann, in the Nazi Reich and was myself imprisoned for 17 months.
 I learned to fight against injustice."
 Hildebrandt was imprisoned for "Wehrkraftzersetzung" and connections to resistance groups.